LOCATION

 PARTNERS

-Brooklyn Arts and Media High School, The Bay and Paul Foundations
+Brooklyn Community Arts and Media High School, The Bay and Paul Foundations

-With this project — dubbed the “Escalante” Project after one of the songs the project produced — FSN explored questions being asked and addressed by many in the education field: what are the possibilities of integrating creative learning strategies into classrooms?
+In 2011, FSN worked with students in 10th grade Biology, Spanish and Math classes over the course of 4 weeks.
+The goal: To create original music and songs that would help peers and future students learn important concepts from each subject class.
+Together, we explored questions that are pervasive in the education field: What are the possibilities of integrating creative learning strategies into classrooms?
 Can the introduction of music, art, and creativity enhance learning for students?
-And if so, what are the best ways to make this happen effectively?
+What are the best ways to make this happen effectively?

-We embraced several theories going into the project developed with our partner teachers.
+We embraced several educational theories going into the project, developed with our partner teachers.
 First: The utilization of the material — the repetition of historic facts, Spanish conjugations or mathematical formulas — would form the thematic basis of the students’ creative work and in itself aid in the learning process for these students.
-Second: The dialogue, debate, and discussion of ideas surrounding the creative process reinforces and deepens knowledge.
-And third: The creative reinterpretation of academically relevant material, both for themselves and other students, aids in the internalization of the material by the participants and also creates original teaching materials for classmates and future students.
+Second: The dialogue, debate, and discussion of ideas surrounding the creative process would reinforce and deepen knowledge.
+And third: The creative reinterpretation of academically relevant material, both for themselves and other students, would aid in the internalization of the material by the participants and also create original teaching materials for classmates and future students.

 Public Works